John Lee (Maryland politician): Planter

-In 1843, his son, named like this man's father Thomas Sim Lee, built a mansion at Needwood, now in Burkittsville, Maryland that is eligible for inclusion on the National Register for Historic Places.
+In 1843, his son, named like this man's father Thomas Sim Lee, built a mansion at Needwood, now in Burkittsville, Maryland, that is eligible for inclusion on the National Register for Historic Places.

 Politician

 Meanwhile, decades earlier, following his father's death, Lee began his own political career.
 He won election as a Jackson Federalist to the Eighteenth Congress (March 4, 1823 – March 3, 1825).
 He served as chairman of the committee of the House of Representatives appointed to escort the Marquis de Lafayette from Frederick City to Washington in 1825.

-Later, Lee served as member of the Maryland Senate and still later represented Federick County in the Maryland House of Delegates.
-He advocated for the Chesapeake & Ohio Canal (which was built in the 1830s), and later for the Baltimore & Ohio Railroad (which finally superceded it).
+Later, Lee served as member of the Maryland Senate in 1837 and still later represented Federick County in the Maryland House of Delegates (1852-1853).
+He advocated for the Chesapeake and Ohio Canal, which was built in the 1830s, and later for the Baltimore and Ohio Railroad, which superseded it.
 When Lee retired from public life, he resumed management of his estate.

 Personal life

-He married Harriet Carroll, whose father Charles Carroll and mother the former Harriett Chew also came from distinguished Maryland familis.
+He married Harriet Carroll, whose father Charles Carroll and mother the former Harriett Chew also came from distinguished Maryland families.
 They had two sons who lived to adulthood.
 Charles Carroll Lee and Thomas Sim Lee.
+Their daughter Mary Digges Lee married her distant cousin Charles Carroll and one of their sons, John Lee Carroll became Maryland's governor in 1876.

 Death and legacy

-He died on May 17, 1871 while on a visit to his son in New York City, and is interred in New Cathedral Cemetery, familiarly called "Bonnie Brae," in Baltimore, Maryland.
+He died on May 17, 1871, while on a visit to his son in New York City, and is interred in New Cathedral Cemetery, familiarly called "Bonnie Brae," in Baltimore, Maryland.